kaplayjs/kaplay-site/src/content/blog/sok5.md

 _Now, the KAPLAY Triforce is complete!_

-As one of the KAPLAY founders, I'm so happy having him working along with us, is not only a new team member, for me, also a friend.
+As one of the KAPLAY founders, I'm so happy having him working along with us, is not only a new team member, for me, he's also a friend.
 Now, he is our **official** designer, so all the eggcellents UI/UX you're going to see, comes from his hand.

 ## 🧰 Where my last project was...?